25 Use Cases

 Building Use Cases

-To begin developing your use cases, it might make sense to look at the list of must requirements or your set of user stories.
+To begin developing your use cases, review the list of must requirements or your set of user stories.
 Select one requirement or user story, and expand it to include what the system might do in response to the user or actor.

 When you first draft your use case, think only of the best-case scenario.
 Assume that everything and every actor works in the way that you expect.
-Each bullet or sentence should also describe one thing that the actor or system does.
+Each bullet or sentence should also describe one thing an actor or system does.
 Keep things simple and clear.

 For all use cases:

-• It is absolutely essential that the main and alternate flows end in a stable state.
+• The main and alternate flows must end in a stable state.
 That is, the system should be functioning properly.
 Stable doesn’t necessarily mean actor success.
 For example, a stable outcome could be the system informing the user that they have entered an invalid username and password, and then returning them to that part of the process where they need to re-enter their credentials.

 A Brief Use Case